 Yield to call

 Yield to call is the yield calculated to the next call date, instead of to maturity, using the same formula.

 Yield to worst

 Yield to worst is the worst yield you may experience assuming the issuer does not default.
 It is the lower of yield to call and yield to maturity.

 Yields vs. interest payments

-It is possible that two bonds having the same face value and the same yield to maturity nevertheless offer different interest payments.
-That’s because their coupon rates may not be the same.
+It is possible that 2 bonds having the same face value and the same yield to maturity nevertheless offer different interest payments.
+That's because their coupon rates may not be the same.